HectorGitt/Trivia-API-Development-and-Documentation-project/backend/README.md

 `GET '/question/quiz'`

-- Returns a question based on the category object passed in.
+- Returns a single question belonging to the category object passed in.
 - Request Arguments: A list containing previous questions id and category object of the question .
 - Request Body Example:
 ```json